Autel MD806 vs. MD808 Pro vs. MD802 is an important comparison because these are three of the most popular scan tools from Autel.

 Key Things In Common Of Autel MD806 Vs. MD802 Vs. MD808 Pro

-- Complete OBD II Diagnostics Function: All three scan tools offer complete OBDII functions including the ability to read and erase codes, record data to see later, even check live data to solve problems quickly, I/M readiness test, freeze frame, O2 monitor test, and onboard monitor test.
+- Complete OBD II Diagnostics Function: All three scan tools offer full OBDII functions, including the ability to read and erase codes, record data to see later, even check live data to solve problems quickly, I/M readiness test, freeze frame, O2 monitor test, and onboard monitor test.

-All three tools can pick vehicle information thanks to the VIN feature and even have a DTC lookup feature that makes it easy to know what a code means, so you can solve or understand problems on your own.
+All three tools can pick vehicle information thanks to the VIN feature and even have a DTC lookup feature that makes it easy to know what a code means so that you can solve or understand problems on your own.

-- Vehicle Compatibility: All three scanners get equal marks when it comes to this factor since they are all compatible with almost all OBDII compliant vehicles including Nissan, Acura, GM, Ford, Saab, Porsche, Volvo, Maserati, BMW, Land Rover, and Suzuki among others.
+- Vehicle Compatibility: All three scanners get equal marks for this factor since they are all compatible with almost all OBDII compliant vehicles, including Nissan, Acura, GM, Ford, Saab, Porsche, Volvo, Maserati, BMW, Land Rover, and Suzuki, among others.

 1. Design And Specifications

-MD806 has an autoscan feature that can easily scan your required system with just a single click making it easier to find problems.
+MD806 has an auto-scan feature that can quickly scan your required system with just a single click making it easier to find problems.
 This feature isn’t available on other scan tools.

 2. Overall Features And Functions

-We already told you that all three can perform complete OBDII diagnostics, but they differ when it comes to systems.
+We already told you that all three could perform complete OBDII diagnostics, but they differ in systems.

 - MD802: It can read and clear trouble codes on SRS, ABS, transmission, body, powertrain, and engine.
-It offers an all system option hence you will be able to access all the systems on your car but you may not be able to perform special functions since it is made to only read and clear codes with the help of definitions.
+It offers an all-system option; hence you will be able to access all the systems on your car, but you may not be able to perform special functions since it is made to only read and clear codes with definitions.

 - MD808 Pro: It can read and clear codes from all the systems the MD802 can.
 In addition to basic reading and clearing codes, this one can also perform some advanced functions.

 - MD806: It can read and clear trouble codes on SRS, ABS, transmission, and the engine.
 However, unlike other options, it cannot read all systems.
-Since this unit is a combination of two other Autel scan tools (MD808 Pro and MD802), it can offer some very advanced features that we have discussed below.
+Since this unit combines two other Autel scan tools (MD808 Pro and MD802), it can offer some very advanced features that we have discussed below.